What Are Polymers?

-If m1, m2, m3….
-Are the masses of a macromolecule with molecular masses M1, M2, M3… respectively, Then weight average molecular mass of the polymer is given by
+If m1, m2, m3…. are the masses of a macromolecule with molecular masses M1, M2, M3…, respectively, then the weight average molecular mass of the polymer is given by

-Polydispersive index: It is the ratio of weight average molecular mass and number average molecular mass of Polymers.
+Polydispersive index: It is the ratio of the weight average molecular mass and the number average molecular mass of polymers.